garuma/FriendTab/README.md

 FriendTab uses [Parse](https://parse.com/) as its backend.
 You can set up your own Parse account at https://parse.com/signup and use your credentials by setting the values in `FriendTab/FriendTab/ParseCredentials.cs` to have your own personalized instance.

-The free account gives you a million API call per month which should be more than enough for most usage.
+You can import [ParseType.json](https://github.com/garuma/FriendTab/blob/master/ParseType.json) if you want to bootstrap a set of initial tab types.

-You can also download the following package to test with the development version backend (no guarantee on your data for now): [APK file](http://neteril.org/friendtab/FriendTab.apk).
+FriendTab is also available [from the Google Play Store](https://play.google.com/store/apps/details?id=org.neteril.friendtab) if you want to give it a test drive on the development Parse backend.

 How-To Use
 ==========